linde/round-robin-rbm/README.md

 ## Getting Started

-this assumes you have docker and kubernetes working, ie that `docker` and `kubectl` are working. if that is the case do the following to generate the docker images, create the k8 deployments and services:
+this assumes you have a recent python with virtualbox installed.

 ```
 $ virtualenv .py
+$ . .py/bin/activate
 $ pip install -r requirements.txt
 ```